ariostas-talks/2025-01-22-rse-group-meeting-wasm/example1/README.md

 ## Requirements

-Download and activate `emsdk`.
+Download and activate `emsdk` (or use the submodule in this directory).
 Instructions can be found in the [repo](https://github.com/emscripten-core/emsdk).

 ## Compile to WASM